Kristopher Prather

-Kristopher "Kris" Prather (born January 1, 1992) of Plainfield, Illinois is an American professional ten-pin bowler who competes on the PBA Tour.
-He is known for winning the inaugural PBA Tour Playoffs on June 2, 2019 and the PBA Tournament of Champions on February 9, 2020.
-To date, Prather has won six PBA Tour titles, including two major championships.
+Kristopher "Kris" Prather (born January 1, 1992) of Romeoville, Illinois is an American professional ten-pin bowler who competes on the PBA Tour.
+He is known for winning the inaugural PBA Playoffs in 2019, and for his two major titles: the 2020 PBA Tournament of Champions and the 2022 PBA World Championship.
+He has won six PBA Tour titles overall.
 Prather is also a multi-year and current member of Team USA.

 Prather has been nicknamed "Shark" and "Shark Kent" (a play on Clark Kent).
 He is a member of the Roto Grip and Vise Grips pro staffs.

 Amateur career

 Prather bowled collegiately at Wichita State University in Wichita, Kansas.
 As an amateur, he won the 2012 Paragon Open in Grand Rapids, Michigan and finished second at the 2012 New Mexico Open.

 As of January 2020, Prather is a member of Team USA.
 Prather was part of the rotating four-person team (with A. J. Johnson, Jakob Butturff and Andrew Anderson) that won the trios gold medal for Team USA at the 2021 International Bowling Federation (IBF) Super World Championships in Dubai.

 On August 23, 2022, Prather and partner A. J. Johnson won Doubles gold for USA at the PanAm Bowling Champion of Champions event held in Rio de Janeiro, Brazil.
 He and Johnson were part of a USA sweep in Doubles, as Shannon O'Keefe and Bryanna Coté won Doubles gold in the women's event.
 Prather then won gold in Singles on August 25, which also earned him All-Events gold.